nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-11-18-priorities.md

 **Collaborations**

-We are just starting some exciting collaborations with Zoetic Networks and Brooklyn Microgrid.
+We are just starting some exciting collaborations with Zoetic Networks and Brooklyn Microgrid, and we are in talks with Chinatown B.I.D and NYCHA.
 This is essential to our growth and we should have more of this.

 **Monitoring**